Samples 0

 PROPERTY AND RISK

-16. The Customer acknowledges that it is in possession of the goods solely as a bailee for DSA until payment as defined in clause 5 has been made in full to DSA and until such payment:
+24. The Customer acknowledges that it is in possession of the goods solely as a bailee for DSA until payment has been made in full to DSA and until such payment:

-b) The Customer shall store the goods separately from its own goods and those of any other party and in a manner which clearly identifies the goods, whether as separate chattels or as components, as the property of DSA.
+b) The Customer shall store the goods separately from its own goods and those of any other party and in a manner which clearly identifies the goods, whether as separate chattels or as components, as the property of DSA; and

-18. The Customer shall be at liberty to agree to sell the goods (independently or affixed to other materials) subject to the condition that until payment has been made in accordance with clause 5, the Customer shall sell as an agent and bailee for DSA and that the entire proceeds from the sale thereof shall be held in a separate account on trust for DSA.
+26. The Customer shall be at liberty to agree to sell the goods (independently or affixed to other materials) subject to the condition that until payment has been made in accordance with the Terms of Payment, the Customer shall sell as an agent and bailee for DSA and that the entire proceeds from the sale thereof shall be held in a separate account on trust for DSA.

 WARRANTY